 TinyPNG which is specific for images in PNG format,

 Compressor.io for JPEG – PNG – GIF – SVG

 Similarly to what we have seen above with ResizeImage.net, each of these websites has a very simple interface and permits you to upload your image onto it and download your compressed image by the end of the process.
 It should take you a couple of minutes at most and can reduce your file up to 80%!

-In the end of the day, it is a case by case scenario and it is left to you to decide whether having a video on your website is an interesting strategic move or not.
+At the end of the day, it is a case by case scenario and it is up to you to decide whether having a video on your website is a good strategic move or not.
 With that being said, here are the main steps for optimising a video:

 1. Choose the right video format

 For videos, just as for images, the first thing to pay attention to for web optimisation is the format of the file.
 The file formats we advise you to use for your website are MP4, MOV or AVI.
 These are readable by most players and give a sufficient quality image without being too large.
 If your video is saved in one of the above formats, go ahead and: